aleksandarspasovv/Pro-In-Dev/README.md

 ## Deployment

-This project is deployed and accessible via the following domains:
+This project is deployed and accessible via the following domain:

 - **Custom Domain**: [proindev.com](https://proindev.com)